nigel-george/Animal_Detection/README.md

 # Animal_Detection
-Animal_Detection is based on YoloV7 model
+Animal_Detection is based on YoloV7 model.
+One can upload Image to the portal and also can use the Webcam.
+It gives gets the Animal information from Wikipedia and gives you out.